The-Marcy-Lab-School/se-unit-7/lesson-1-http/practice/exercises.md

 For the following questions, write your code in `node-http-application`.

 3. In `node-http-application`, use the `http` library to create a hello world application.
 The app should return the plain text of "Hello World" for each response, and should run on port `8000`.
-You can start your server using the `npm start command`
+You can start your server using the command `npm start`.

 4. Update your server function so that your application responds differently to different pathnames.
 If the path is `/`, the app should return a plain text response of "Hello World".
 If the path is `/dogs`, the app should return a plain text response of "Hello Dogs".
 For any other path, we should return a plain text message of "Sorry, that route does not exist."